COLLAR X MALICE

 - Born in Japan, raised in America

 One of the best routes of the game was Sazasuka’s.
 His story had perfect pacing from start to finish and his ending was probably the most satisfying one among others’ prior to unlocking Aiji’s.
 Takeru’s tsundere characteristics were very charming in his story, to say the least.
-I was grinning the whole time while playing his route. (*´▽`*) It was also interesting to see Takeru’s amazing hacking knowledge and skills bring into play in his story.
+It made me grin pathetically the whole time ha! (*´▽`*) As a police hacker, It was also pretty interesting to see Takeru’s amazing hacking skills bring into play in his route.

 NOTE: His route will only be available on your second playthrough.